 What support has BT given you?

 BT has been extremely supportive!
 From the offset, a call was arranged with occupational therapy to discuss my condition and identify any measures that could be put in place to help make life easier.
 BT also offers the passport, which allows you to sit down with your manager to discuss and agree on actions relating to my circumstances.
 Thankfully, my manager is extremely understanding.
 However, the document may be needed in the future.
 The only way, I can think of, that BT could be more supportive is if colleagues were more aware of Autism and the condition.
 One thing people have to be mindful of when working with someone with this condition is that they find it difficult to interpret emotions.
 So, if you’re just having a joke, or banter, we might interpret it as something else and take offense.
 Not that we can’t have a laugh and a joke, just be mindful when doing so.

 What are the positives and the challenges of being neurodiverse?

 Being neurodiverse can have its benefits!
 Being able to think outside the box and being great at problem solving are just a couple of mine!
 However, it also has its challenges, routine being the biggest.
 Any form of change can have a big impact mentally on us.
 Even the smallest change to others can give us anxiety.
 Again, this is subconscious and, unfortunately, out of our hands…

 In regard to my long-term career plans I don’t really see myself leaving BT!
 I’m not sure exactly whereabouts in BT I’ll be, there’s so many different sub-sections to security.
 All I know is it’ll definitely be in BT and something related to cyber security!

-Are you interested in learning more about our apprenticeships?
-You can find all the information here.
+Are you interested in learning more about our graduates?
+You can find all the information on our graduate site.